 Public Accountability and Governance Training for Accounting Officers

-Catering for newly appointed Accounting Officers, this course provides an essential and concise introduction to the principles and mechanisms of public accountability as they affect the handling of public money and all aspects of the conduct of public business.
+The half-day seminar is aimed at newly appointed Accounting Officers, and provides a refresher for those who have held the designation for some time.
+It provides an essential and concise introduction to the principles and mechanisms of public accountability as they affect the handling of public money and all aspects of the conduct of public business.

-Steve Mungavin, Former Head of CIPFA Northern Ireland, will present the seminar which includes case study material, extracts from the proceedings of Public Accounts Committees, and contributions from the Comptroller and Auditor General, (NIAO) and the Treasury Officer of Accounts, (DOF).
+Brian Whalley, an independent consultant and acknowledged expert in this field, will present the seminar which includes case study material, extracts from the proceedings of Public Accounts Committees, and contributions from the Comptroller and Auditor General, (NIAO) and the Department of Finance’s Treasury Officer of Accounts.

 The programme will cover: